echamudi/cham-jp-deck/README.md

 Yep.

 - Some letters in Kanji Kentei level 1 are not found in KANJIDIC.
-Use this filter `"deck:JP Yomi Ezzat" kanjidic_details:"" tag:kanji` to suspend them.
+Use this filter `"deck:JP Yomi Ezzat" kanjidic_details:"" tag:kanji` and suspend them.
 - Some words exist in external sources (e.g. Wanikani or ManyThings) but they don't exist in JMdict.
-Use this filter `"deck:JP Yomi Ezzat" jmdict_details:[] -tag:kanji` to suspend them.
+Use this filter `"deck:JP Yomi Ezzat" jmdict_details:[] -tag:kanji` and suspend them.

 ### Is there audio in this deck?